LOGIN INTERMEDIARIES BORROWERS

 Here’s how it works:

-• It takes less than 30 seconds to enter the details of your property
+• It takes seconds to enter the details of your property

-• Our search covers the breadth of the market, including banks, non-banks and specialist lenders
+• Our search includes 160+ UK lenders, including banks, challenger banks, and specialist non-bank lenders

-• Shortlist your preferred loans and with your intermediary request a DIP from each lender.
+• Shortlist your preferred loans and with your intermediary request a same-day DIP from each lender

 3. APPLY directly from the platform

-• With your intermediary, or Brickflow partner, apply to multiple lenders with 1 x online application; if one lender says no, with one click you can simply send the same application to another lender, and avoid repetitive form-filling.
+• With your intermediary who uses Brickflow, apply to multiple lenders with 1 x online application; if one lender says no, send the same application to another lender with one click, and avoid repetitive form-filling.
+(Borrowers must work with a broker or Brickflow partner to apply for finance through the platform.)

 • Our lender-favoured digital application covers everything lenders need to know to make quick, reliable credit decisions.